noahyonack/CS262_Final_Project/README.md

 ## How can I run or write tests?

 Nose is a Python package that makes running the tests themselves easy.
-To install, run:

-`pip install nose`

-To run, navigate to the root directory.
-Then simply run:
+It automatically gets installed when you run `python setup.py install`.
+To run tests, navigate to the root directory.
+Then:

 `nosetests`